mortendahl/rust-paillier/README.md

 ## Building

 The nightly toolchain is currently needed in order to build the library.
-When key generation we strongly encourage building and testing in release mode for performance reasons.
+For performance reasons we strongly encourage building and testing in release mode.

 ### Arithmetic

-The library supports the use of different arithmetic libraries, currently defaulting to [RAMP](https://github.com/Aatch/ramp) for efficiency.
+The library supports the use of different arithmetic libraries, currently defaulting to [RAMP](https://github.com/Aatch/ramp) for portability with good performance.

 For [RAMP](https://github.com/Aatch/ramp)-only compilation use `cargo` parameters
 ```